mapic/shiny-floating-license-server.docker/README.md

 3. Run the container: `bash run.sh`

 This should activate your floating license server with your key.
 The running server is available on port 8979 by default.

+### Deactivate
+In order to deactivate a Floating License Server, you must deactivate it from the same server it's currently activated on - ie. the _same_ Docker container.
+Edit the run-server.sh script and uncomment the "deactivate-license.sh" script, and run run-server.sh again.